Meet The Team

 While completing her Certificate IV in vet nursing, Amy joined us for a week of work placement, almost a year later she joined the team as a junior vet nurse.

 Due to her parents not being obsessed with her childhood cat destroying their new couch, all her other attempts to bring animals home resulted in a small collection of pocket pets that could live in her room.
-Due to this she currently shares her room with 2 rats, Honey and Star and a frog, Riceball.
+Due to this she currently shares her room with her pet rat, Honey and a frog, Riceball.
 Her most ambitious room-mate to date was a 10ft long albino carpet python named Thor.

 Still at home in Crafers, Amy has a love for small creatures and is glad that she regularly gets to see small pets like rabbits and ferrets at the clinic - along with all the native wildlife of course!